 Palm Beach Blepharoplasty

 Palm Beach eyelid surgery, also known as blepharoplasty, is a surgical procedure in which loose skin, protruding fat and/or muscle is removed from the upper and/or lower eyelids.
-There are several surgical approaches to eyelid surgery, depending on each person’s unique aging process as well as the amount of fat and/or skin to be removed.
+There are several surgical approaches to eyelid lift surgery, depending on each person’s unique aging as well as the amount of fat and/or skin to be removed.

 The aesthetic goals of lower eyelid surgery are to smooth out wrinkles, remove excess skin and flatten bulges without hollowing the lower eyelid area.
 Surgery is performed using various methods, the choice of which depends on the degree of skin and/or fat removed.
-Unlike an upper eyelid lift, the site of the incision in lower eyelid surgery varies with the patient and, in large part, depends on whether skin is to be removed.
+Unlike an upper eyelid lift, the incision site in lower eyelid surgery varies with the patient and, in large part, depends on whether skin is to be removed.

 This lower eyelid procedure can reduce excess, lax or wrinkled eyelid skin.
 It is important to note that pinch blepharoplasty is not intended to completely flatten or tighten the lower lid.
 It involves excising an ellipse of eyelid skin without entering the deeper muscle layers.
-Pinch blepharoplasty is a conservative lower eyelid lift in which some, not all, of the laxity and wrinkles of the lid are improved to give modest eyelid tightening.
-There is less overall disruption to the eyelid tissues, thus reducing the risks of lower eyelid surgery.
+Pinch blepharoplasty is a conservative upper or lower eyelid lift in which some, not all, of the laxity and wrinkles of the lid are improved to give modest eyelid tightening.
+There is less overall disruption to the eyelid tissues, thus reducing the typical risks of lower eyelid surgery.
 The results reveal a more modest, natural improvement.
 Like all cosmetic procedures, patients must have realistic expectations when considering pinch blepharoplasty.

 Standard Lower Lid Blepharoplasty